Red, blue, fawn, black

-Intelligent, but shy and reserved around strangers.
-It’s alert, agile, and loyal with a strong sense of adventure
+Intelligent but shy and reserved around strangers.
+Alert, agile, and loyal with a strong sense of adventure

 The Doberman Collie is a mixed breed created by mixing a Doberman Pinscher with a Border Collie.
-These are strong and aggressive dogs with a long body and varying height.
-It can have the face of either parent and will have a long muzzle.
+They are strong and aggressive dogs with long bodies.
+They can have the face of either parent and will have a long muzzle.
 They have well-developed teeth and a powerful jaw.
-The ears can stand erect or flop over, and the coat will vary in length and roughness as well.
+The ears can stand erect or flop over, and the coat will also vary in length and roughness.

-The Doberman Collie is a relatively new breed, and there is not much documentation about it yet.
-However, its parents, the Dobermann and the Border Collie go back hundreds of years, and they are well known, respected, and trusted.
+The Doberman Collie is a relatively new breed, and there is not much documentation about them yet.
+However, their parents, the Dobermann and the Border Collie, go back hundreds of years and are well-known, respected, and trusted.
 Each of these breeds makes great companions and watchdogs.
-They are intelligent, easy to train, and hard working.
+They are intelligent, easy to train, and hard-working.

 3 Little-Known Facts About the Doberman Collie

-The best description of the Doberman Collie temperament is intelligent, active, alert, agile, and loyal.
-This breed enjoys playing and likes to run and go for long walks.
+The best description of the Doberman Collie’s temperament is intelligent, active, alert, agile, and loyal.
+They enjoy playing and like to run and go for long walks.
 They are very curious and protective and will always guard over your home with unwavering focus.
 They are shy toward strangers, so it’s better to socialize them when they are young if you intend to have them around several people or animals.

 The Doberman Collie is perceptive and intelligent.
 They are easy to train, and they are great problem solvers.
-Both parent breeds perform police, military, and rescue work, and work as civil servants as be seeing-eye dogs and mental health companions.
-The Doberman Collie likes a lot of attention, and they can misbehave if they do not get enough, which will usually take the form of chewing furniture, or making a mess out of the house.
+Both parents perform police, military, and rescue work and work as civil servants as seeing-eye dogs and mental health companions.
+The Doberman Collie likes a lot of attention, and they can misbehave if they do not get enough, which will usually take the form of chewing furniture or making a mess out of the house.
 They typically do not break housetraining unless angry.

-The Doberman Collie are great family dogs that enjoy being around people.
+Doberman Collies are great family dogs that enjoy being around people.
 They are very patient with children and usually form a special attachment to them.
-It’s also preferable to have several family members because this dog does not like to be alone.
+Having several family members is also preferable because this dog does not like to be alone.

-The Doberman Collie exhibits a wide range of personalities, so we couldn’t guarantee your pet will like the others, but they usually get along fine.
-It’s better to socialize them early, but they will often come around after a brief introductory period.
+The Doberman Collie exhibits a wide range of personalities, and we can’t guarantee your pet will like the others, but they usually get along fine.
+Socializing them early is better, but they often come around after a brief introductory period.
 One strange personality trait they often exhibit is that they tend to be aggressive with dogs of the same sex.

 Things to Know When Owning a Doberman Collie

-The Doberman Collie needs a high-quality natural meat source like lamb beef or chicken.
-They will also require high-quality vegetables like sweet potatoes and brown rice and broccoli.
-We recommend staying away from foods that use meat by-products or a lot of ingredients you can’t pronounce.
-Specialty foods like no-grain, senior, and diet food are best if used when prescribed by a veterinarian.
+The Doberman Collie needs a high-quality natural meat source like lamb, beef, or chicken.
+They will also require high-quality vegetables like sweet potatoes, brown rice, and broccoli.
+We recommend avoiding foods that use fillers or ingredients you can’t pronounce.
+Specialty foods like no-grain, senior, and diet food are best when prescribed by a veterinarian.

-Since some dogs can be larger and they are quite active, they can eat as much as three cups of food per day to maintain a healthy weight.
+Since Doberman Collies are large and energetic, they can eat as much as three cups of food per day to maintain a healthy weight.

-The Doberman Collie has a very high activity level and will require about an hour of vigorous exercise or a two-mile walk each day to maintain a healthy weight.
-They make great running partners for owners that jog and their excellent companions on long hikes.
+The Doberman Collie has a very high activity level and will require about an hour of vigorous exercise or a two-mile walk daily to maintain a healthy weight.
+They make great running partners for owners who jog and are excellent companions on long hikes.

 Training your Doberman Collie is easy, and they will often try to anticipate what you want them to do, which will speed up the process more.
 They are patient and often willing to sit for long training sessions.

-The amount of grooming your pet requires will be based in large part what kind of coat your pet inherits.
-If you get the longer hair, you will be required to brush it more often and trim it on occasion, but for the most part, this dog is easy to groom.
-It seldom needs a bath and usually doesn’t have a strong doggy odor.
+The amount of grooming your pet requires will largely be based on what kind of coat your pet inherits.
+If they have longer hair, you will be required to brush it more often and trim it occasionally, but for the most part, the Doberman Collie is easy to groom.
+They seldom need a bath and usually don’t have a strong doggy odor.

-The nails will require trimming because if they grow too long, it can become difficult to run, and they can also damage your furniture.
-It’s also important to check their ears regularly for ticks if they spend a lot of time outside.
+Their nails will require trimming because if they grow too long, it can become difficult to run, and they can also damage your furniture.
+It’s also essential to check their ears regularly for ticks if they spend a lot of time outside.